U.S. to pull out of Iraq after nearly 9 years of war

 "After nearly nine years, America's war in Iraq will be over," Obama told reporters.

-The announcement is a milestone more than eight and a half years after the Bush administration led the invasion to topple Saddam Hussein based on warnings of weapons of mass destruction that turned out not to exist.
+The announcement was a milestone more than 8 1/2 years after the Bush administration led the invasion to topple Saddam Hussein based on warnings of weapons of mass destruction that turned out not to exist.

-Obama, eying a 2012 re-election campaign likely to be fought over his handling of the U.S. economy, is looking to wind down a decade of war in the Muslim world that did lasting damage to the U.S. image worldwide and stretched its military and budget to the brink.
+Obama made his announcement after a video conference with Iraqi Prime Minister Nuri al-Maliki.
+He said the two leaders agreed to stick to an earlier arrangement to pull the remaining U.S. troops by year's end.

+Maliki, heading a tenuous coalition including politicians vehemently opposed to foreign troops, eventually advocated a training presence but rejected any legal immunity for U.S. soldiers.
+Those terms were deemed unacceptable in Washington.

 Even as leaders of Iraq's fragile democracy seek to distance themselves from Washington, Iraq is only slowly getting to its feet after years of ferocious violence that shattered its society and killed tens of thousands of people.